last update: Oct 1, 2009

 Some real waveforms:

-Power-up transient 50ms/div
+Power-up transient

-Step response to load change
+Step response to set point change

-Step response to set point change (from 11,5 to 12,5 V), 50 ms/div
+Step response to set point change (8V to 9V)

 How to contribute